Poker Terms: Terminology & Glossary

 D

 Donk – This is one of the words on our poker terms list that has two meanings.
 A donk is a bad player.
-A donk bet is when you bet into the pre-flop raiser i.e. you steal the momentum so they can’t make a continuation bet.
+A donk bet is when you bet into the pre-flop raiser, i.e., you steal the momentum so they can’t make a continuation bet.

 Drawing Dead – You’re drawing dead when you’ve got a 0% chance of winning a hand.

-Dry Board – A selection of unconnected community cards are said to be dry.
+Dry Board – A selection of unconnected community cards is said to be dry.
 This poker term can be used to describe a board after the flop, turn, or river.
 These poker words are useful when you’re learning how to bluff because dry boards typically offer little value for other players.

 E